mikemaccana/powershell-profile/README.md

  - Right click paste
  - Copy on select

 ....and all the usual things you expect from any decent terminal emulator.
-I use **Windows Terminal**, which is in alpha right now, but usableas a day to day termina;. **Fluent Terminal** also works great out of the box.
+I use **Windows Terminal**, which is in Preview right now, but usable as a day to day terminal. **Fluent Terminal** also works great out of the box.

 <img src="misc/windows-terminal.png"/>